§ 105-164.3. Definitions.

-(37) Sales price. - The total amount or consideration for which tangible personal property, digital property, or services are sold, leased, or rented.
+(203) Sales price. - The total amount or consideration for which an item is sold, leased, or rented.
 The consideration may be in the form of cash, credit, property, or services.
 The sales price must be valued in money, regardless of whether it is received in money.

 a.
 The term includes all of the following:

-1. The retailer's cost of the property sold.
+1. The retailer's cost of the item sold.

 2. The cost of materials used, labor or service costs, interest, losses, all costs of transportation to the retailer, all taxes imposed on the retailer, and any other expense of the retailer.

 3. Charges by the retailer for any services necessary to complete the sale.

 6. Repealed by Session Laws 2007-244, s.
 1, effective October 1, 2007.